 The relationship between paid work and the life course; the employability of older workers; the apprentice model of vocational training and intermediate skills acquisition and the transition from school to work.View Profile

-Professor Jenny Billings: Reader in Applied Health Research
+Professor Jenny Billings: Professor of Applied Health Research

 Health and social care services research and evaluation; vulnerable groups; sustainable service developments; teenage pregnancy and continence services.View Profile